voxel51/fiftyone/examples/dataset_creation/README.md

 `[0, 1] x [0, 1]`.

 If the `classes` field is provided, the `target` values are class IDs that are mapped to class label strings via `classes[target]`.
-If no ` classes`` field is provided, then the `target` values directly store the label strings.
+If no `classes` field is provided, then the `target` values directly store the label strings.

 This dataset format is encapsulated by the `fiftyone.types.ImageDetectionDataset` type in FiftyOne.

-You can load an image detection dataset backed by `dataset_dir` via the following command:
+You can load an image detection dataset from disk via the following command:

 ```py
 import fiftyone as fo